unigale/docs/src/content/docs/advanced/lifecycle.md

 ---
 title: "Lifecycle"
-description: "Understand the lifecycle phases of Unigale modules and cores."
+description: "Understand the lifecycle phases of Epsicube modules and cores."
 ---

-Unigale introduces a multi-stage lifecycle for both modules and cores.
+Epsicube introduces a multi-stage lifecycle for both modules and cores.
 Each module goes through the following phases:

 - **Discovered** — Detected and indexed by the framework.
 - **Loaded** — Prepared for registration and booting.